Backward multivalued McKean-Vlasov SDEs and associated variational inequalities: Introduction

-On the other hand, there exist BMVSDEs in which the coefficients straightly depend on the distributions of solution processes.
-Note that the type of BMVSDEs is more general than the above mentioned type.
-Let us mention some works related with ours.
-Carmona and Delarue \cite{cd} only provided an existence result for the solution of fully coupled FBMVSDEs under a very mild Lipschitz condition.
-Then in \cite{byz} Bensoussan, Yam and Zhang proposed a broad class of natural monotonicity conditions and established the well-posedness of FBMVSDEs under these conditions.
-Recently, Li \cite{L} studied a type of BMVSDEs driven by a Brownian motion and an independent Poisson random measure.
-There she proved the well-posedness of their solutions, and obtained the well-posedness of classical solutions for the related nonlocal quasi-linear integral-partial differential equations under some regular assumptions.
+On the other hand, there also exist backward McKean-Vlasov SDEs in which the coefficients straightly depend on the distributions of solution processes.
+Note that the type of backward McKean-Vlasov SDEs is more general than the mentioned type in the above paragraph.
+Let us list some works related with ours.
+In \cite{cd} Carmona and Delarue provided an existence result for the solutions of a fully coupled forward-backward McKean-Vlasov SDE under a very mild Lipschitz condition.
+Then in \cite{byz} Bensoussan, Yam and Zhang proposed a broad class of natural monotonicity conditions and established the well-posedness for a type of forward-backward McKean-Vlasov SDEs.
+Recently, Li \cite{L} studied a type of backward McKean-Vlasov SDEs driven by Brownian motions and independent Poisson random measures.
+There she proved the well-posedness of their solutions, and also obtained the well-posedness of classical solutions for related nonlocal quasi-linear integral-partial differential equations under some regular assumptions.